-Precis: Sub-Tenon's implantation of the Xen® Gel stent resulted in significant intraocular pressure lowering along with a low rate of postoperative bleb needling, and a favorable bleb morphology on anterior segment optical coherence tomography.
-Purpose: To assess clinical outcomes and bleb morphology following sub-Tenon's implantation of the Xen® Gel Stent (Allergan Inc., Dublin, Ireland).
-Methods: The medical records of patients who underwent sub-Tenon's Xen® Gel Stent implantation with intraoperative mitomycin-C via an open conjunctival approach were reviewed.
-Postoperative intraocular pressure (IOP) and number of glaucoma medications at 1, 3, 6, 9 and 12 months were assessed.
-Bleb morphology was analyzed at various timepoints using anterior segment optical coherence tomography (AS-OCT, Topcon DRI OCT version 1.1.1).
+Précis: Sub-Tenon's implantation of the Xen Gel stent resulted in significant intraocular pressure (IOP) lowering along with a low rate of postoperative bleb needling, and a favorable bleb morphology on anterior segment optical coherence tomography (AS-OCT).
+Purpose: The aim was to assess clinical outcomes and bleb morphology following sub-Tenon's implantation of the Xen Gel Stent.
+Methods: The medical records of patients who underwent sub-Tenon's Xen Gel Stent implantation with intraoperative mitomycin-C through an open conjunctival approach were reviewed.
+Postoperative IOP and number of glaucoma medications at 1, 3, 6, 9, and 12 months were assessed.
+Bleb morphology was analyzed at various timepoints using AS-OCT (Topcon DRI OCT version 1.1.1).
 Results: Twenty-six eyes were included in the study.
 Mean age was 69.4±8.0 years.
 Mean preoperative IOP was 28.1±7.8 mm Hg on an average of 3.5±0.9 glaucoma medications.
-Mean IOP at postoperative month 12 (n=23 eyes) was 12.9±4.0 mm Hg (P<0.01) on an average of 0.3±0.6 ications.
+Mean IOP at postoperative month 12 (n=23 eyes) was 12.9±4.0 mm Hg (P<0.01) on an average of 0.3±0.6 (P<0.01) glaucoma medications.
 Three eyes (12%) required postoperative needle revision.
-Bleb morphology in the early postoperative period (≤3 months) was characterized by multiple small subconjunctival microcysts on AS-OCT.
-At the intermediate (6-12 months) and long-term (>12 months) time points, reduction in microcysts with multiple internal parallel layers of aqueous flow and a uniform pattern were more frequently noted.
+Bleb morphology in the early postoperative period (≤3 mo) was characterized by multiple small subconjunctival microcysts on AS-OCT.
+At the intermediate (6 to 12 mo) and long-term (>12 mo) timepoints, reduction in microcysts with multiple internal parallel layers of aqueous flow and a uniform pattern were more frequently noted.
 All functional blebs were characterized by the presence of a posterior episcleral fluid lake.
 Failed blebs showed absence of aqueous humor around the distal end of the microshunt.
-Conclusion: Following an open conjunctival approach, sub-Tenon's placement of the Xen® Gel Stent with significant IOP lowering was achieved.
+Conclusion: Following an open conjunctival approach, sub-Tenon's placement of the Xen Gel Stent with significant IOP lowering was achieved.
 In eyes with good shunt function, bleb morphology by AS-OCT showed a posterior episcleral fluid lake similar to findings following trabeculectomy.